EricssonResearch/calvin-base/calvin/examples/access_control_demo/README.md

 The example assumes the following devices:

- - A computer to server as 'server'
+ - A computer to serve as 'server'
  - Two Raspberry Pi's
  - One Philips-Hue Smart Light
  - One Web Camera

+The Philips Hue is used in the part_2.calvin script as well as in the CalvinGUI manual.
+However, should no Philips Hue be available, there´s a substitute script part_2_no_hue.calvin available to use instead.
+In this script the lock status will be printed to the terminal instead of controlling the lamp.

 Install the required components by running the install_components.sh script.
 (This assumes a compatible shell such as bash/zsh/ash.)